 Alright, now that you’re all good and prepared, it’s time to plant some seeds.
 When you’re first starting, you can keep the seeds in a windowsill or someplace that gets a good amount of sun.
 Also, when you are choosing a soil to start with, make sure it is a good draining soil so that you don’t overwater your seeds and cause them to rot.
 The seed should be planted about ¼ inch into the soil to ensure the soil stays nice and warm throughout the germination period.
 Don’t be too discouraged when your seed doesn’t sprout after a week.
 All peppers vary and the germination process can take up to a month!
 Patience is key.

 Keeping the Right Environment

 Now, this may sound repetitive, but make sure you’re keeping those puppies warm!
 The three key ingredients to this pepper-growing recipe are sun, heat, and moisture.
-It is recommended to keep the soil temperature at around 75 degrees F. If you are having trouble keeping the seeds warm, a heating pad underneath the trays/pots could be helpful.
-When it comes to watering your seeds, you want the soil to stay moist.
+If you are having trouble keeping the seeds warm, a heating pad underneath the trays/pots could be helpful.
+When it comes to watering your seeds, you want the soil or grow medium to stay moist.
 Watering every other day or even every three days would be a good schedule.

 Transferring Your Seedlings